GraphicsBlast

 ...

-GLM gives us some nice functions to automate the creation of these matrices using a few necessary parameters.
-The matrices returned are of type glm::mat4, a 4x4 matrix which is compatible with OpenGL and can be passed into our shaders.
+GLM gives us some nice functions to automate the creation of these matrices using a few parameters.
+The matrices returned are of type glm::mat4, a 4x4 matrix which can be passed straight into our shaders.

 The field-of-view defines the angle our camera can see, in radians.
-So a higher value would make it seem like our camera has a fish-eye lens, while a much lower value can be used for effects like rifle scopes or binoculars.
-A normal value is somewhere between 45 and 70 degrees.
-I've used 1 radian here, or about 57 degrees.
-It's fun to play around with this value though and see the effect it has on our finished program.
+So a higher value would make it seem like our camera has a fish-eye lens, while a much lower value can be used for camera effects like rifle scopes or binoculars.
+For simplicity, I've just used a value here of 1 radian, or about 57 degrees.
+It's quite fun to play around with this value though and see the effect it has on our finished program.

 Finally, we pass in the near and far clip planes.
 This is everything GLM needs to construct a perspective projection matrix for us.

-GLM also has a nice function to create the view matrix automatically too:
+GLM also has a nice function to create the view matrix too:

 void draw()